FIIT-ISA/.github/profile/README.md

 - AGGARWAL, C.C., 2016.
 [Recommender Systems](https://link.springer.com/book/10.1007/978-3-319-29659-3).
 Springer.
 ISBN 978-3-319-29657-9.

 - NGUYEN, G., 2022.
 [Introduction to Data Science](https://elvira.fiit.stuba.sk).
 The Edition of University Textbooks on Informatics and Information Technologies.
 Spektrum STU Publishing, ISBN 978-80-227-5193-3.
 Available at FIIT STU e-library [ ELVIRA ](https://elvira.fiit.stuba.sk/) with AIS access.

+### Prerequisite Courses / Podmieňujúce predmety
+Knowledge in the course **[Intelligent Data Analysis (IAU_B) @ FIIT STU](https://github.com/FIIT-IAU/IAU-course)** at the level of a graduate of the Bachelor's study program in Computer Science is assumed.

 <!--
 **Here are some ideas to get you started:**